Meet your Mentors

 This year's Identity series events:

 Hasan Elahi—Surveillance, Data, and Learning to Love Big Brother Wednesday, September 24, 2014 Doors open at 6:30 p.m.
 Lecture begins at 7:00 p.m.
-Seating is limited.
-Click here to RSVP More Information here
+More Information here.

 Judy Chicago—Judy Chicago: Five Decades Thursday, October 16, 2014 Doors open at 6:30 p.m.
 Lecture begins at 7:00 p.m.
-Seating is limited.
-RSVP link coming soon.
+Seating is full for this lecture.
+More Information here.

 The 2013-2014 lecture series centered around the theme of Interventions.
 This series examined the possibilities and types of interventions existing in the cultural realm today.
 Interventions are ruptures in systems or moments of directional change that often create new perspectives – like a New Year’s resolution or a political revolt.
 Historically, art and design interventions have run concurrently with, and sometimes led, new ways of seeing the world.